fmtlib/fmt/README.rst

     printf("%.2f\n", 1.23456);

-Matthew Wilson, the author of FastFormat, referred to this situation with IOStreams as "chevron hell".
+Matthew Wilson, the author of FastFormat, called this "chevron hell".
 IOStreams doesn't support positional arguments by design.

 The good part is that IOStreams supports user-defined types and is safe although error reporting is awkward.